 It’s more than just putting your zip code on your website.
 A whole lot more.

 In simple terms, it compels you to identify your business address, taking care to reveal your neighborhood as well as the city where you are located.
 People (and Google Maps for that matter) are becoming more precise and accurate about search results – especially when it comes to the location.
 Keep in mind local is all about geographic location; it’s where your clients are.
-They can be in Italy or Russia.
+They can be in Italy, Russia, or Nob Hill.

 Given the ease of access on smartphones and tablets, people now use search engines while on the move.
 On top of this, in order to get the best search results, they’re more inclined to use the name of the neighborhood instead of the city.
 So if your business website declares presence in “San Francisco” but makes no reference to “Castro Street” or other similar landmarks, it’ll end up losing customers searching for your services using long tailed keywords.
 Now, regardless of your business motive, this surely isn’t what you want!